Fair Trade Certification: What Does it Mean?

 - Corruption is known to plague the system at certain points in the supply chain.

-- More products are certified than there is demand for, which means many of the certified products are sold for a lower price and without the certification, despite the extra cost to produce them.
+- More products are certified than there is demand for, which means many of the approved products are sold for a lower price and without the certification, despite the extra cost to produce them.

 - There are issues in measuring the efficacy of the system.